 Sage can be enjoyed as a decoction.
 Take one teaspoon of dried herb in a mug of hot water.
 Steep it with a cover over the mug to preserve the volatile oils in the liquid.
-Drink and breathe in the essential oils deeply to loosen lung tightness, ease sore throat, and promote sweating.
+Drink and breathe in the essential oils deeply to loosen lung tightness, ease a sore throat, and promote sweating.

 In a steam bath

-Sage makes a good steam, to loosen chest congestion.
-Place a large handful of sage leaves in a heat proof bowl.
+Sage makes good steam, to loosen chest congestion.
+Place a large handful of sage leaves in a heat-proof bowl.
 Pour boiling water over the leaves in the bowl.
 Let the water cool slightly so it’s not too hot to breathe.
 Cover your head and breathe in the steam.
 (Children and the elderly should be supervised during steam inhalation.
 It can burn if the steam is too hot.)

-In the bath tub
+In the bathtub

 Enjoy sage in the bath.
 Stuff a large cloth tea bag full of sage leaves.
-2 ounces of fresh leaves or one ounce of dried leaves will fill a 2 x 4 inch muslin bag.
+2 ounces of fresh leaves or one ounce of dried leaves will fill a 2 x 4-inch muslin bag.
 (Yes, I weighed them.)
 Place the bag in a bathtub full of hot water.
 Let the sage soak in the tub to release the steam.

 I like to put herbs in a muslin bag when using them in a bathtub.
-That keeps the bath tub clean and I don’t have to worry about herb bits going down the drain and clogging the pipes.
+That keeps the bathtub clean and I don’t have to worry about herb bits going down the drain and clogging the pipes.
 You can stitch them out of old sheeting or fabric scraps, or buy them at Mountain Rose Herbs or Amazon.
 They aren’t expensive.
 And they are reusable.

 In a foot bath

 When you are feeling awful with a head cold, and you don’t want to move off the couch, having a hot foot bath with sage tea and Dead Sea salts in the water can help.
 Fill a portable tub or foot bath with hot tap water.
 Add a handful of Dead Sea salts to the water.
-Lay a cloth 2 x 4 muslin bag with 2 ounce of fresh sage leaves or 1 ounce of dried sage leaves in the water.
+Lay a cloth 2 x 4 muslin bag with 2 ounces of fresh sage leaves or 1 ounce of dried sage leaves in the water.
 Soak your feet for 20 minutes with a warm towel around your shoulders to hold in the warmth.

 Make Sage Herb Oxymel

 An oxymel is an ancient herbal preparation that combines vinegar, herbs, and honey.
-“Oxy” means “acidic, sharp, keen, pointed” and “mel” means “honey.”
+“Oxy” means “acidic, sharp, keen, pointed” and “Mel” means “honey.”
 Oxymels make bitter herbs easier to take, like the “spoon full of sugar that helps the medicine go down.”
-It is considered a specific remedy for lung issues, for colds, and for sore throat.
+It is considered a specific remedy for lung issues, colds, and for sore throat.

-An oxymel is usually made up of 1/3 to ½ honey, ¼ herbs and the remainder vinegar.
+An oxymel is usually made up of 1/3 to ½ honey, ¼ herbs and the remaining vinegar.
 If you’ve ever made “Fire Cider” before, you’ve probably already made an oxymel.
 Many folks use raw apple cider vinegar for their oxymels.
 And there are advantages to that.
 Raw apple cider vinegar is rich in probiotics which can help the immune system function better.
 For some oxymels though, I like to use white balsamic vinegar.
 I like the milder taste of white balsamic over apple cider vinegar.
 You can use the one you prefer.